-Scenarios about people who may be able get parental leave payments:
+Scenarios for people who may be able get parental leave payments:

 Ming has worked full-time for the same employer for four months.
 Before that Ming worked full-time for a different employer for two years.
 Ming decides to apply to provide a child with a ‘home for life’ and is thrilled when it’s confirmed.
 The child is five years old.
 Ming applies for six months’ parental leave and, despite the fact that Ming hasn’t worked for the employer for six months, the employer agrees to give Ming negotiated carer leave for six months.